Penny Serenade

 Penny Serenade is a 1941 American melodrama film directed by George Stevens starring Irene Dunne and Cary Grant as a loving couple who must overcome adversity to keep their marriage and raise a child.
+It was produced and distributed by Columbia Pictures.
 Grant was nominated for the Academy Award for Best Actor for his performance.

 Plot

 The film charts the meeting, courtship and marriage of Julie Gardiner (Irene Dunne) and Roger Adams (Cary Grant) through the playing of popular songs relevant to each time period.
 After their spur-of-the-moment marriage on New Year's Eve and a night in Roger's train compartment en route to San Francisco, a pregnant Julie rejoins Roger in Tokyo, where he has a stint as a reporter.
-Julie loses their unborn child in the 1923 Tokyo earthquake and returns with Roger to California despondent, until their friend Applejack Carney (Edgar Buchanan) encourages them to adopt a child.
+Julie loses their unborn child in the 1923 Tokyo earthquake and returns with Roger to California.
+They are despondent until their friend Applejack Carney (Edgar Buchanan) encourages them to adopt a child.
 While Roger struggles to keep a newspaper going in the fictional California town of Rosalia, Julie keeps house and fits out the nursery.

 They apply at an adoption agency for a two-year-old boy, and receive a call from Miss Oliver (Beulah Bondi) that a five-week-old baby girl is available.
 Though Roger would have preferred a boy, he falls in love with the baby, and he and Julie care for her during their one-year probation period.
-At the end of that time Roger has lost the newspaper, and the law will not allow him to adopt the baby without an income.
-Roger appears before the judge and delivers an impassioned plea to keep the girl, whom he considers his own.
+At the end of that time, Roger has lost the newspaper, and the law prevents him from adopting the baby without an income.
+Roger appears before the judge and delivers an impassioned plea to keep the child, whom he considers his own.
 The judge awards custody, and Roger returns home to Julie with their daughter.

 Years later, Roger and Julie swell with pride as their daughter, Trina, not yet old enough to play an angel in the Christmas play, plays the "echo" instead.
 The following Christmas, Julie writes to Miss Oliver that Trina has died from a sudden illness.
 The child's death sends Roger into a deep depression, and Julie resolves to leave him, believing he no longer needs her.
 Just as she is about to leave for the train station, the couple receive a phone call from Miss Oliver, saying that a two-year-old boy has just become available for adoption.
 Roger and Julie embrace, ready to rebuild their marriage with a new child.